thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 ## on biodiversity

-- [ ] [2024] By mid century, some large mamals species like Elephant, Lions, Gorillas will be extinct from natural habitats.
+- [ ] [2024] By mid century, some large mammals species like Elephant, Lions, Gorillas will be extinct from natural habitats.
 You can check the [Living Planet Index (LPI)](https://www.livingplanetindex.org/).

 ## On technology